kfinn/ezig/README.md

 <div><%= props.text %></div>
 ```

-Compose them by including behavior in the `Props` type passed into the layout:
+Compose them by including behavior in the type of `props` passed into the layout:

 ```
 const LayoutProps = struct {